HolyCheeseMan/CheeseVirusRepo/HelloThereVirus/README.md

 # What is HelloThere Virus?

+**This repository is entirely for the intent of education and malware knowledge to protect from real threats.**

 The Hello There Virus is a virus that opens a GUI that is constantly on top of your screen which you can't close or minimize.
 If You try to close `HelloThere.exe` on **Task Manager** it will re-open itself because of the two back-up files which are spread across the computer and are running in the background.
 One of these files (`AdobeUpdaterStartupUtility.exe`) which